-The Saint Francis Hospice program provides the comfort and supportive care needed by these patients and their families.
+The Saint Francis Hospice program provides the comfort and supportive care needed by patients and their families.
 Hospice is not a place -- it is a concept of caring.
 Hospice neither accelerates dying nor artificially prolongs life.
 The primary focus of hospice care is to offer expertise in controlling the patient's pain and other physical symptoms while the patient remains in his or her home environment.
-A physician-directed, nurse-coordinated team of healthcare professionals provide these services.

 As a not-for-profit, hospital-based organization, Saint Francis Hospice is dedicated to providing quality and compassionate end-of-life care for each of our patients and their families.
 Saint Francis Hospice is a Medicare-certified program and is accredited by The Joint Commission.